GDPR Employee Monitoring Compliance Considerations for Employers

 The GDPR requires that personal data be kept for no longer than necessary for the purposes for which it was processed.
 This means that monitoring data should not be retained indefinitely “just in case” it might be needed.

-Given the sensitive nature of employee monitoring data, robust security measures are essential.
+Given the sensitive nature of employee monitoring data, strong security measures are essential.
 These should include:

 Encryption of monitoring data both in transit and at rest